-If you’re considering an Agile marketing rollout, you’re probably agonizing over the choice between what is right and what is easy.
+If you’re considering an Agile marketing rollout, you’re probably agonizing over the choice between what’s right and what’s easy.

-It’s tempting to fall back into our old ways, to put on a command-and-control attitude just this once to get stuff done, or to spend weeks planning our next project so we can be sure it will turn out just right.
+It’s tempting to fall back into our old ways, to put on a command-and-control attitude just this once to get stuff done or spend weeks planning our next project so we can be sure it’ll turn out just right.

 Or maybe you’re sold on the power of Agile marketing, but you need a little help convincing a boss or teammate that change will ultimately be worth it.

 To help you (and/or your colleagues) make the right choice, we present this solid, data-driven collection of the benefits of Agile marketing.